stoguri/INSEFridgeApp/README.md

 # INSEFridgeApp

 SmartFridge Application:
+This application uses node.js to allow us to execute javascript outside of the browser.

-1) Install : change directory to ISNEFridgeApp and type npm install.
+1) Install : in GitBash or other cmd, cd to INSEFridgeApp and type npm install.

 2) Running: run the app by typing npm start